Opeyemi-ade/LITA_Class_Documentation/README.md

 # LITA_Class_Documentation
 This is where I documented my journey while learning Data Analysis with the Incubator Hub.
-Focusing on tools like Excel, (For Data Cleaning, Data Analysis, Data Visualization), SQL, (Structured Query Language for querying Data), Github, ( for Portfolio Building), and Power BI.
+Focusing on tools like Excel, (For Data Cleaning, Data Analysis, Data Visualization), SQL, (Structured Query Language for querying Data), power Bi (for data visualization), and Github, ( for Portfolio Building).
 I will update this repository with notes, exercises, and projects as I progress.

 ---